 Looking for a way to stay fit while working from home?
-You may have heard of the new work "bike desks", which combine the practicality of a desk with the possibility of exercising.
+Perhaps you have heard of the new work "bike desks", which combine the practicality of a desk with the possibility of doing physical exercise.

 Al CES2023 it will be the turn of the first "desk bike" presented directly by an IT manufacturer.
 It's about Acer, who will show everyone his eKinekt BD3.
-Halfway between intelligent and dystopian, this tool harnesses the kinetic energy of pedaling to power devices, cut calories and costs on energy bills.
+Halfway between intelligent and dystopian, this tool uses the kinetic energy of pedaling to power devices, reduce calories and costs on your energy bill.
 But is it really worth investing in an exercise bike with a built-in desk (or vice versa)?

 EKinect BD 3: pedaling, lazy

-Get ready to see this word around more often: "workout desk".
-Literally, a desk that offers the possibility to train and work at the same time, also powering your devices via USB-A and USB-C ports (at least in this case).
-Acer claims that pedaling for an hour at 60 rpm can generate up to 75 watts of self-generated power.
-Difficult to charge two devices together, unless you are the reincarnation of the great Pantani.
+Get ready to read this word around more often: “workout desk”.
+Literally, a desk that offers the possibility of training and working at the same time, also powering your devices via USB-A and USB-C ports (at least in this case).
+Acer claims that by pedaling for an hour at 60 rpm, you can generate up to 75 watts of self-generated power.
+It's difficult to charge two devices together, unless you are the reincarnation of the great Pantani.
 How about?